ludovico85/R-script-for-QGIS/README.md

 <b>List of scripts<b/>

-Define and projection.rsx #The script allows to define and project several shapefiles stored in folder and subfolders (required packages: raster, rgdal)
+<font color="red">Define and projection.rsx</font>#The script allows to define and project several shapefiles stored in folder and subfolders (required packages: raster, rgdal)